Non-commutative probability insights into the double-scaling limit SYK Model with constant perturbations: moments cumulants and $q$-independence: Double-scaling limit SYK model and -Gaussian Processes

-In this section, we review some of the results in \cite{Berkooz1,Berkooz2} and \cite{Speicher} which connect the DSSYK model to the q-Gaussian Processes.
-We further establish a concrete connection between the $T$ operator in \cite{Berkooz1,Berkooz2} and the q-Hermite polynomials.
+In this section, we review some of the results in \cite{Berkooz1,Berkooz2} and \cite{Speicher1} which connect the DSSYK model to the $q$-Gaussian Processes.
+We further establish a concrete connection between the $T$ operator in \cite{Berkooz1,Berkooz2} and the $q$-Hermite polynomials.

 The moments calculation of DSSYK in \cite{Berkooz1,Berkooz2} is mapped into a perfect matching enumeration problem in chord diagrams,